Coming Home and Reintegrating Society

 Shifting Roles for Women

-The years surrounding the Great War were also a tumultuous time for women: they began to gain greater economic independence and political opportunities.
+The years surrounding the Great War were also a tumultuous time for women.
+Women began to gain greater economic independence and political opportunities.
 Legal changes allowed women to own property, control their own finances and sign contracts and wills.
 Furthering their education became widely possible and many women seized the opportunity to work outside the home.

 During the Great War, over 2,500 Canadian women answered the call to arms and enrolled as Nursing Sisters.
 Just like their male counterparts, they were “in the army” as part of the Canadian Expeditionary Force (CEF).
 Soon enough, being a nurse became a respectable path and many women flocked to serve their country this way.
 In 1917, nurses stationed in Europe were the first Canadian women to vote in a federal election because a parliamentary exception – emanating from the conscription crisis – was enacted to bring them to the ballot box.